top of page

 How dock springs work.

-Each dock has weaknesses that may become a point of failure under stress.
-When the wind picks up, you can see your dock move as the velocity of the wind picks up and drops off.
-When a wake from a boat hits your dock, it moves against its anchors.
-Each time its movement is stopped by a cable, winch, and anchor.
+Each floating dock has weaknesses that may become a point of failure under stress.
+When the wind picks up, you can see your dock move as the velocity of the wind picks up, creating a wind load.
+The gusts of wind also push the surface of the water, creating addition load from current on your dock.
+When a wake from a boat hits your dock, it moves against its anchor cables.
+Each time its movement is stopped by its cables.

 At the moment it reaches the point where any slack in the cable is taken up, the kinetic energy from its entire weight in motion plus the forces from wind, wake, and current pushing on it are deposited on your anchoring hardware.
-This energy is a shock load that is applied to your cable and an impact load that is applied to your hardware in that fraction of a second.
-Its getting pounded.
+This energy is a huge load that is applied to your cable and hardware in that fraction of a second.

-A dock spring on your cable is a dampener that arrests momentum and spreads the loading of your cable, winch and anchor over time, mitigating the shock and impact load.
+A dock spring on your cable is a dampener that arrests momentum and spreads the loading of your cable system over time, mitigating the sudden load.
 The only way to reduce shock and impact load is to increase the time it loads your system.
-Dock Springs are load dampeners that do that.
+Dock Springs are load dampeners that do exactly that.

 What is shock and impact loading?

 See the "What is Shock Loading" page here.
-I got a little nerdy and worked out a few shock load and impact load problems to explain what it is, how it affects our docks, and what you can to do to fix it.
-There are mathematical formulas that will show you the forces involved when a dock moves.
+I got a little nerdy and worked out a few shock load and impact load problems to explain what it is, how it affects our docks, and what you can to do about it.
+In engineering there are mathematical formulas that will show you the forces involved when a dock moves.
 I used the round number of 10,000 lbs. dock weight in my examples but that is on the light side.
 The two boats on my dock weigh more than 10,000 lbs.
 The forces involved in stopping your dock's movement are tremendous.
+The math shows us why our stuff breaks.

 Why do I need Dock Springs?

-A Dock Spring on each of your cables will greatly reduce the shock and impact loading of your hardware.
+A Dock Spring on each of your cables will greatly reduce the shock and impact loading of your hardware, reducing the load to a level your dock mounting/anchoring hardware is capable of handling.

 Ever go camping in a tent?
 How did you get the tent pegs out of the ground when it was time to go home?
 You tap on them from the side with the hammer you used to install them.
 They will then come out easily.

 A moving dock is a lot like a huge hammer, beating against its anchors.
-Anchors become loose and get pulled out of the ground, winch gears strip and mounting bolts shear, welds break, metal tubing fatigues from work hardening and then cracks, cable clamps slip and let the cable go.
+Anchors become loose and get pulled out of the ground, winch gears strip and mounting bolts shear, welds break, metal tubing fatigues from work hardening and then cracks, and cables break.

 Dock Springs absorb this shock load and spreads the impact on your anchor system over time.
 A Dock Spring takes several seconds to compress, absorbing the energy of your dock's momentum, and spreading the loading of your hardware over time.
-See the "What is Shock Loading" page to learn why time is so important.
+See the "What is Shock Loading" page to learn why adding time to the loading of hardware is so important.

 Dock anchor winch damaged by storm